evoluhq/evolu/README.md

 - Typed database schema with TypeScript branded types (NonEmptyStringMax1000, PositiveNumber, etc.)
 - Automatic migrations with Evolu filterMap helper for schema evolving
 - Built-in validations for forms and domain models
+- No signup/login, no email collection, only Bitcoin-like mnemonic (12 words)
 - Real-time experience
 - Reactive queries
 - Revalidation on focus and network recovery